jzornes13/os-ticket-prereq-install/README.md

 <p>
 2

--Install / Enable IIS in Windows WITH CGI and Common HTTP Features
+- Install / Enable IIS in Windows WITH CGI and Common HTTP Features

--go to the control panel -> program -> turn on/off
+- go to the control panel -> program -> turn on/off

--World Wide Web Services -> Application Development Features ->[X] CGI [X]
+- World Wide Web Services -> Application Development Features ->[X] CGI [X]

--Common HTTP Features ->click all
+- Common HTTP Features ->click all

--test by searching this in google 127.0.0.1, you should see the image below
+- test by searching this in google 127.0.0.1, you should see the image below

 <p>
 <img src="https://imgur.com/wc9UMFG.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>